From the Coach's Clipboard Basketball Playbook

 Some coaches like to assign the same person (usually a post player with good passing skills) to be the inbounds passer each time a basket is made, or when the ball is taken out-of-bounds.
 The post player who does not get the rebound should sprint up the floor to the basket ("rim run").
 This could result in a long pass and lay-up if the post player beats the defense up the floor.

-Some coaches feel that it doesn't matter which player is in which lane, but just fill each lane position as quickly as possible and "go!".
-In the event that two players run the same sideline - the first player up the court back-screens for the second player and then pops to that wing, while the second player cuts around the screen to the hoop, and then out to the opposite wing.
+Some coaches feel that it doesn't matter which player fills which lane, but instead just fill each lane position as quickly as possible and "go!"
+If two players run the same sideline lane - the first player up the court back-screens for the second player and then pops to that wing-corner area, while the second player cuts around the screen to the hoop, and then out to the opposite wing-corner.

-Other coaches teach that the outlet pass always goes to the point guard (the team's best ball handler) in the center, and the outside lanes, trailer and prevent position are assigned to specific players, so each one knows his role.
+Other coaches teach that the outside lanes, rim-runner, and trailer are assigned to specific players, so each one knows his role.

 When running the primary break, preferably the ball will be in the center lane, although the break can be run from the wing and can be run with only two lanes filled (as after a quick mid-court steal).
 The center person should dribble the ball all the way to the free throw lane, and should not make any unnecessary passes prior to that point.